CDP vs Marketing Cloud: Why You Probably Need Both in 2026

 A CDP alone just sits there organising data.
 Nothing actually reaches your customers.
 You have perfect profiles but no way to use them at scale.

 A Marketing Cloud alone sends campaigns to whatever data it can access.
 Usually stale data, incomplete data.
-So campaigns feel generic and miss opportunities.
+Campaigns feel generic and miss opportunities.

 Together?
 The CDP makes sure the Marketing Cloud always has the best possible information.
 The Marketing Cloud makes sure the insights from the CDP actually turn into revenue.